alexmolas/alexmolas.github.io/_posts/2025-03-19-symmetric-math-riddles.md

 toc: false
 ---

-There is a type of mathematical problem that I especially like.
-They are those problems with a very simple statement (a couple of sentences), and once posed it seems that the solution requires long and complex calculations, but which can nevertheless be solved if the perspective on the problem is slightly changed.
-In this post I will expose my 3 favorite problems of this type.
+I like problems that are easy to pose, and that seem difficult to solve at first glance, but that a slight change of perspective makes them simple and easy to solve.
+In this post, I will expose my 3 favorite problems of this type.

-I'll first explain the problem, then solve them the hard way, and finally show the elegant and simple solution.
-These three problems are widely known, so I'm sorry if you already knew them.
+For each riddle, I’ll first explain the problem, then solve it the hard way, and finally show the elegant and simple solution.
+These three problems are widely known, so I’m sorry if you already know them.

 # Ants on a ruler

 I don't remember when I first heard about this problem, but it was a long time ago - maybe during my Physics degree.
-I remember it was the first time when I really smiled in awe after a math proof.
+I remember it was the first time when I smiled in awe after a math proof [^1].

 <div style="background-color: #e6f2ff; border: 1px solid #ccc; padding: 15px; margin-bottom: 20px;">
   <strong>Problem:</strong> A 1-meter stick has 50 ants randomly placed on it, facing random directions.
 Ants move at 1 meter per minute.
 When they arrive at the end of the ruler they fall off at the ends.
-If two ants meet the reverse direction and keep moving.
-How long you have to wait to be sure all ants have fall off?
+If two ants meet they reverse direction and keep moving.
+How long do you have to wait to be sure all the ants have fallen off?
 </div>